 It is an honor to serve our community on the Riverview School Board.
-In my 11 years as a board member, we have become increasingly focus-driven on our #1 priority—educate children.
+In my many years as a board member, we have become increasingly focus-driven on our #1 priority—educate children.
 In service of this mission we hired the best staff and leadership.
-We delivered a balanced budget, despite statewide cuts.
+We consistently deliver a balanced budget.
 We prioritized safe facilities and a safe place for students to learn, share opinions, and grow.

 I am proud of Riverview’s accomplishments: International recognition for science programs, National recognition for AP programs and TSA competitions, recognition for Schools of Distinction and School Improvement, and 2016 State School Board of the Year.

 I serve on the Washington State School Director's Association (WSSDA) Interscholastic Activities Association (IAC) - which is an elected position by fellow state board directors.
 On this board I represent District 2 on the IAC and I serve on the board of directors for the SEA-KING League for Washington Interscholastic Activities Association (WIAA).
 I was selected by the WSSDA Board of Directors to represent all WA state school directors on the WIAA Board of Directors.